1957 Latin Cup

 The 1957 Latin Cup (Copa Latina de 1957) was the eighth and final edition of the annual Latin Cup.
 It was contested by the domestic league champions the Southwest European nations of France, Italy, Portugal, and Spain.
-The clubs which competed in the tournament were AS Saint-Étienne, AC Milan, SL Benfica, and Real Madrid CF.
+The clubs which competed in the tournament were Saint-Étienne, Milan, Benfica, and Real Madrid.

 The four-match knockout tournament, was hosted in Madrid, Spain at the Santiago Bernabéu Stadium.
 In the semifinals on 20 June, SL Benfica defeated AS Saint-Étienne by a score of 1–0, and Real Madrid CF defeated AC Milan by a score of 5–1.
 The third place match was held on 23 June, where AC Milan defeated AS Saint-Étienne 4–3.
 The final, which was held on the same day, saw Real Madrid CF claim its second Latin Cup title in a 1–0 victory.
-A total of 15 goals were scored in the tournament, and Real Madrid's Francisco Gento was the top goalscorer with 3 goals, all of which were scored against AC Milan in the semifinals.
+A total of 15 goals were scored in the tournament, and Real Madrid's Paco Gento was the top goalscorer with 3 goals, all of which were scored against AC Milan in the semifinals.

 Real Madrid had won the 1956–57 European Cup less than one month before the 1957 Latin Cup and became one of only three teams, together with FC Barcelona and AC Milan, to win the Latin Cup on two occasions.
 Additionally, the country of Spain was awarded a trophy for its overall success in the prior four Latin Cups.